Public Agenda: Recent work

+Additional Information

+Public Agenda engages with advocates, journalists, policymakers, and the philanthropic community to ensure public voices are heard in conversations that shape our shared future.
+The organization works closely with institutions and leaders to address barriers to democratic participation and build opportunities for engagement.
+They design expansive programs that help to outline ways to strengthen American systems and create resources that institutions and leaders use to make progress on the challenges facing democracy.

 According to Caroline L. Gilson of DePauw University, "The audience for Public Agenda Online is wide-ranging: from researchers and policy-makers to concerned citizens and activists.
 For an academic audience, this site serves as a starting point for students exploring a topic who want to understand how the public weighs in on key issues".